 This section of the report addresses how different levels of Canadian government have used emergency orders and regulations in this crisis to modify our behaviour on a massive scale.
 Governments used restrictions on gatherings and physical distancing laws were used to keep people apart, to prevent human-to-human transmission of the virus.
 Canadian governments imposed interprovincial and interterritorial travel bans for the first time in Canadian history.

 These restrictions shifted the presumption of liberty that has been long enjoyed in Canadian life.
 Aggressive enforcement of physical distancing measures meant that anyone walking in parks, for example, could be treated as a suspect.
 Emergency legislation in Ontario gave police and by-law officers new powers to card—a practice that has been used disproportionately against racialized persons and other minorities.
 Residents of a province were turned away at the province’s border unless they could provide the right documentation, which was often not on hand due to the speed at which the borders closed.
-Privacy came under threat as Ontario’s and Alberta’s governments gave police direct access to Ontarians’ medical information, provinces clamoured to develop contact tracing apps.
+Privacy came under threat as Ontario’s and Alberta’s governments gave police direct access to Ontarians’ medical information, while provinces clamoured to develop contact tracing apps.

 “Policing the pandemic” — Parks, public squares, and physical distancing